Wolsten/Table-Based-Solution/readme.md

 Each timeline can mix date types for different events.
 Ongoing events are specified by setting their end date to the word **date** or **-**.
 Events can just have a start time (i.e. instants), in which case the end date should be left blank.

 There is also a node script for converting an Excel spreadsheet table into the equivalent HTML page to display as a graphical timeline.
+This does not support custom style attributes at present.

-## Licence
+## MIT Licence

-MIT License

 Copyright (c) 2023 Stephen John Davison